madras-coders/Auto-Irrigation-System-Rpi/README.md

 ## Software

+PYthon is the programming language.
-I implemented this using Python.
-Stored the watered logs in MySql database (Optional), storing the data can be useful if you want to know the watering history / pattern.
-Using Twilio APIs to send text message to my phone if the plant is watered (Optional)
+Mysql to store the watering history.
+Twilio APIs to send text message when the plant is watered.

 ## Tools